Renee Montgomery: WNBA

 During the 2009–10 collegiate basketball season, Montgomery occasionally worked as a color commentator for women's college games broadcast on the ESPN family of networks.

-During the 2011 WNBA season, Montgomery had the best season of her career once she became the starting point guard for the Sun.
-She averaged 14.6 ppg and was voted as an all-star for the first time in her career.
+During the 2011 WNBA season, she had the best season of her career once she became the starting point guard for the Sun and averaged 14.6 ppg and was voted as an all-star for the first time in her career.

 In 2012, Montgomery came off the bench for the Sun, but was still effective, averaging 11.6 ppg and winning WNBA Sixth Woman of the Year.
 The Sun made it to the playoffs that year and were one win away from advancing to the Finals, but were eliminated by the eventual champions Indiana Fever in game 3 of the Eastern Conference Finals.

 On January 28, 2015, the Connecticut Sun traded Montgomery along with their third and fifteen overall picks in the 2015 WNBA draft to the Seattle Storm in exchange for Camille Little and Shekinna Stricklen.

 On July 20, 2015, Montgomery was reacquired by the Minnesota Lynx in a trade for Monica Wright.
 Montgomery ended up winning her first WNBA championship with the Lynx after they defeated the Indiana Fever in the Finals.

 In 2016, Montgomery played a full season for the Lynx for the first time since her rookie season.
 She averaged 7.5 ppg off the bench and the Lynx were in the hunt to win back-to-back championships, but lost to the Los Angeles Sparks in the Finals.